lopezenzoa/ollivanders-v3/README.md

 ## Binary Files
 Every Wizard, when created, is written in the 'wizards' file.
 At the previous version 'ollivanders-v2', the Wands were written to another file called 'wands' (another requisite for presenting at college), while this newer version simplifies the storage to one file.

-- filesManager: concerned for every interaction with the file, simulating a buffer.
-- structuresManager: in charge to manipulate both structures in the application: Wizards and Wands.
-- pila: requisite to presenting the project at college.
-It's meant to be a simpler way to work with stacks.

-Both filesManager and structuresManager libraries include a header 'shared.h' file for constants and structures declaration.

-## Structures
-As it was said before, the application has two structures: Wizards and Wands.
-Each one is declared as follows:

-typedef struct {\
-&emsp;char wood[STANDARD_LENGTH];\
-&emsp;char core[STANDARD_LENGTH * 2];\
-&emsp;char carrier[STANDARD_LENGTH];\
-&emsp;int visible;\
-} stWand;

-typedef struct {\
-&emsp;int ID;\
-&emsp;char name[STANDARD_LENGTH];\
-&emsp;char house[STANDARD_LENGTH];\
-&emsp;stWand wand;\
-&emsp;int visible;\
-} stWizard;

-It's good to mention that:
-- every ID for each Wizard is random generated and unique, in order to execute searching.
-- The field 'visible' on every structure is meant to perform a logic down, since it's necessary to hold deleted Wizards for the obituary.
-- The value for the field 'carrier' in the Wand structure is the same for the field 'name' of the Wizard structure.

 ## Binary Files
 Every Wizard, when created, is written in the 'wizards' file.
 At the previous version 'ollivanders-v2' the Wands were written to another file called 'wands' (another requisite for presenting at college), while this newer version simplifies the storage to one file.